-The Museum’s galleries, the Museum Store, and Perspective Café will reopen for Museum Members starting September 9, 2020, and to the public starting September 12, 2020.
+The Museum’s galleries, the Museum Store, and Perspective Café reopened for Museum Members on September 9, 2020, and to the public on September 12, 2020.
 The Wells Fargo Art PLAYce, our intergenerational makerspace, and the Frances Mulhall Achilles Art Library are temporarily closed.

-Overall capacity is limited, and timed admission tickets are required to ensure safe attendance.
+Overall capacity is limited, and daily admission tickets are required to ensure safe attendance.
 Online ticketing is strongly encouraged; limited walk-in tickets may be available.
 Tickets are non-refundable.

 Tickets are released in two-week blocks on the 1st and 15th of each month.